 Marketing is not a given.
 It is a strategic operational initiative reserved for targeted organizational growth.
 For example, consider the following benchmarks for a hospital’s service line readiness:

 - Customer Satisfaction – Are top box scores on satisfaction measures and ‘likelihood to recommend’ scores above 85% (or your specific organizational goal)?

 - Access/Capacity – Do you have enough supply to meet the new demand marketing will generate?
 Do your physicians have capacity to take more appointments?
 Are next available appointments for specialists within seven days?

 - Quality – Are quality metrics on your dashboard in the green?
 Or, if they are in the yellow, are recovery plans well underway?

 - Contribution Margin – Does the service line meet productivity goals and other contribution margin objectives?

 Good marketing will make the phone ring, so the product or service best be ready to take the call.
 Otherwise, you are investing in nothing more than lipstick for a pig.
 Worse, you’re marketing for your competitors!

 About the Author

-Carol Dobies is the CEO and Founder of Dobies Healthcare Group, where she has been bringing healthcare brands to life for more than 25 years.
+Carol Dobies is the CEO and Founder of Dobies Healthcare Group, where she has been bringing healthcare brands to life for 35+ years.
 Share your thoughts with her by tweeting @DobiesGroup, connecting with us on LinkedIn, or by commenting on our Facebook page.